maelfabien/maelfabien.github.io/_posts/2019-8-19-Explorium5.md

     src="https://cdn.mathjax.org/mathjax/latest/MathJax.js?config=TeX-MML-AM_CHTML">
 </script>

 The music industry is a tough one.
-When you decide to produce an artist, there are many factors to take into account.
+When you decide to produce an artist or invest in a marketing campaign for a song, there are many factors to take into account.
 But what if data science could help with this task?
 What if it could help predict whether a song is going to be a hit or not?

 # The Context